That thou art blamed shall not be thy defect,

 Sonnet 78 is the first of the group of 9 sonnets (78 to 86) that examine the

-youth’s relation to the lesser or rival poets.
+youth’s relation to the lesser or alien Poets.
 Traditional claims that sonnet 81

 was not one of the group, and so was somehow misplaced in the set when